Air filters...breathe out

 This is what I explain: That therapists have a theoretical underpinning to their work.
 This determines the words we echo back from the client, it alters our tone of voice, it determines the questions (if any) that are asked.

 Healing one's past is something to do during good times.
-Because understanding the present without understanding the past cannot stop the present being as awful as it really is.
-Unfortunately many therapists categorise another person's awful present as misperception, something created and sustained by 'childhood wounds'.
+Because even understanding the present with an understanding of the past cannot stop the present being as awful as it really is.
+An awful present can be changed - by doing something different - but just understanding wont be enough.

 When I first saw a therapist - I was studying level 3 at that point - my 'presenting issue' was my husband's personality change (he spoke to me like his dad spoke to his mom).